catseye/Feedmark/README.markdown

 Motivation
 ----------

-Why is this desirable?
+Why is Feedmark desirable?
 Because if your structured data format is a subset of Markdown, the effort to format it into something nicely human-readable is very small.
 YAML and Markdown are both fairly easy to read as raw text, but Github, for example,